What is heat exhaustion?

 - Dress in light and fresh clothing: it is advisable to wear cotton clothing and protect your head with a fine straw hat or a cap.
 If heat is very strong, a damp cloth may be placed between the head and the hat.
 Acrylic fibers can not favour perspiration and retain to much heat.

 - Eat light meals and do not drink alcohol or stimulants: You should avoid high-fat food as this type of food provides too many calories and raises body temperature too much.
 It is not desirable to take hot meals to provide more heat to the body.
 It is best to eat raw natural plant foods (salads, fruits or vegetables)

-More information about heat exhaustion and its natural treatment.
+More information on heat exhaustion and its natural treatment.

 Characteristics of heat exhaustion

 28 June, 2019